 OK, so many of the species in Manfreda had previously been in the Agave genus, or likely moved back and forth over the years.
 Some people referred to them as one or the other which was fine as long as the names were validly published.
 Taxonomy is confusing sometimes.
 I don’t know what date, but it was determined that due to molecular and genetic evidence the species in the genera Manfreda and Polianthes be included in the Agave genus.
 Some species retained their species names while others were renamed or were already synonymous with other Agave species in the first place.
 Some reject the change because of the differences between Agave, Manfreda, and the hybrids.

 The genus, Agave L., was named and described as such by Carl von Linnaeus in the first edition of Species Plantarum in 1753.
 Ummm… There are 21 synonyms, which of course, include Manfreda, x Mangave, and Polianthes…

-Plants of the World Online there are 280 accepted species of Agave (as of 8-23-21 when this page was last updated).
-Many species of other genera have been moved to the Agave genus, such as Manfreda.
+As of 11-14-22 when this page was last updated, Plants of the World Online lists 283 accepted species of Agave.
 It is a member of the plant family Asparagaceae with 120 genera.
 Those numbers could change as updates are made on POWO.